MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 |**Array.GetValues**(TargetArray **.AsJsonArray**(), matchKey, matchValue)|With this function, you can access a set of array elements that match a condition.</p><p><i>Returns an array</i>|**Array.GetValues**(@@"payloadProperty"**.AsJsonArray**(), matchKey, matchValue)|

-Here are some more detailed examples of how to use the above syntax based on different array sources:
+The following are some more detailed examples of how to use the above syntax based on different array sources:

 | Array Source | Array.GetValue  | Array.GetValues  |
 |---------|-------------|-------------|